 - Although you might be curious about your ex’s lifestyle, you should never ask your children to spy or to be your informants.

 Are you currently going through a divorce?
 We can help.
 At Family Law San Diego, our team of lawyers can review your case and determine your best path forward.
 We offer professional legal services that are tailored to your particular needs.

-Contact our La Mesa team of divorce attorneys to discuss your case today.
+Contact our La Mesa team of attorneys to discuss your case today.